rmpestano/crud-plugin/README.md

 [JBoss Forge](forge.jboss.org/) crud generator plugin
 -----------------------------------------------------

-using it by executing the following commands in forge console(with linebreaks as below):
+using it by executing the following commands in forge console(with linebreaks/whitespaces as below):
 <pre>
 new-project --named crud --topLevelPackage com.forge.crud --type war;